OpenRiskNet/example-java-servlet/KEYCLOAK.md

 1. Deploy Keycloak to the openrisknet-infra project according to the [standard recipe](https://github.com/OpenRiskNet/home/tree/master/openshift/sso).
 1. Deploy the ACME controller to the openrisknet-infra project according to the [standard recipe](https://github.com/OpenRiskNet/home/tree/master/openshift/certificates).
 1. Set up permissions as described in the [basic recipe](README.md) to allow containers to be run as a specified user.
-1. Create the client configuration in the keycloak realm and add a user with `standard-user` role [TODO - create a template for this]
+1. Create the client configuration in Keycloak's openrisknet realm (note: [openshift/keycloak/hello-servlet-client.json]() can be used as a template).
+1. Create  a user with `standard-user` role in the openrisknet realm.

 ## Deploy Hello Servlet to OpenShift